Do Not Forget Your portion of the present world!

 A moderate Nation:

 The Austrian philosopher Leopold Weiss – who converted from Judaism to Islam and changed his name to Muhammad Al Assad – said in his book (Islam at the Crossroads): “Our travel through this world is a necessary, positive part in God’s plan.
 Human life, therefore, is of tremendous value; but we must never forget that it is a purely instrumental value.
-In Islam there is no room for the materialistic optimism of the modern West which says: “My kingdom is of this world alone” – nor for the life – contempt of the Christian saying: “My kingdom is not of this world”.
+There is no place in Islam to maximize the material side as it is in the modern West, which says: “My kingdom is of this world alone”, nor is the contempt for life that is being spoken by Christianity: “My kingdom is not of this world”.
 Islam goes the middle way.
 The Qur’an teaches us to say: Our Lord!
 Give us in this world that which is good and in the Hereafter that which is good.
 Thus, a full appreciation of this world and of whatever it offers is not necessarily a handicap for our spiritual endeavors.
 Material prosperity is desirable, though not a goal in itself.

 A result for this attitude is to be found in the Qur’anic verse: